Cosmological Constraints on Horndeski Gravity in Light of GW170817: Introduction

 The tensor speed~$c_{\rm T}$~is given by $c_{\rm T}^2=1+\alpha_{\rm T}$, where $\alpha_{\rm T}$ is the tensor speed excess that quantifies how much the gravitational wave speed deviates from that of light.
 Recent observations of GW170817 and its electromagnetic counterpart have placed the stringent bounds

-effectively eliminating all Horndeski theories with $\alpha^{\rm T}_0 \neq 0$ \citep{alphaT}.
+This new constraint effectively eliminates all Horndeski theories with $\alpha^{\rm T}_0 \neq 0$ and alters the physically allowed values of the other Horndeski parameters \citep{alphaT}.
+See e.g. \cite{zbeyond} for an example of a non-trivial theory compatible with $c_\mathrm{T} = c$, \cite{lombriser1,lombriser2} for discussions of how gravitational wave detections impact Horndeski theory, \cite{DE1,DE2,baker2017} for good theoretical discussions about the impact of GW170817, and \cite{horndeskiconstraints} for observational constraints on Horndeski theory using only the simultaneous detection of GW170817 and GRB170817A.
 In this paper we use measurements of the cosmic microwave background (CMB), galaxy clustering, baryon acoustic oscillations (BAO), and redshift space distortions (RSD) to constrain the remaining Horndeski parameters in light of this discovery.

 The remaining viable tensor mode propagation equation is

 Two additional parameters, the kineticity $\alpha_{\rm K}$ and braiding $\alpha_{\rm B}$, complete the parameterized Horndeski theory.
 Kineticity describes the scalar perturbations' kinetic energy.
 Large values reduce the scalar sound speed.
 The kinetic braiding parameter describes how the scalar and metric kinetic terms mix \citep[see e.g.][for good discussions]{braiding,bellini2015,bettoni}.
 A nonzero value indicates the clustering of dark energy.
 All four parameters are independent of each other and the background, which we choose to be $\Lambda\mbox{CDM}$. $\Lambda$CDM~GR cosmology is regained when all~$\alpha_i=0$.